metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceGroupAPI.md

 ## GetServerInstanceGroupLogicalNetworkACLById

-> LogicalNetworkACLDto GetServerInstanceGroupLogicalNetworkACLById(ctx, serverInstanceGroupId, connectionId, ruleId).Execute()
+> LogicalNetworkACL GetServerInstanceGroupLogicalNetworkACLById(ctx, serverInstanceGroupId, connectionId, ruleId).Execute()

 Get a security rule for a logical network by id